’Add watermarks to documents in SharePoint’

 build string action

-You need to pay attention to the following:
+Pay attention to the following:

-• Search String: Enter the opening square bracket [.
+• Search String — Enter the opening square bracket [.

-• Replace String: Enter the opening curly brace {.
+• Replace String — Enter the opening curly brace {.

-• String: Insert a reference to the workflow variable named JSON.
+• String — Insert a reference to the workflow variable named JSON.

-• Output: Pick the JSON workflow variable to store the results in.
+• Output — Pick the JSON workflow variable to store the results in.

 1. Next, insert a Web Request action and configure it as follows:

-Content type: application/json
+Content type — application/json

-Add header: Click Add header, specify API_KEY as the Header name and insert a reference to the API_KEY workflow variable for the Header value.
+Add header — Click Add header, specify API_KEY as the header name, and insert a reference to the API_KEY workflow variable for the header value.

-Store response content in: ResponseText.
+Store response content in — ResponseText.

-Click Save button to save the action.
+Click Save to save the action.

 3. Once published, open the document library the workflow is associated with, make sure a file of the supported type is present, and manually start the workflow.
 After a few seconds, the PDF file will show up next to the file the workflow was started on.